ancientml/ml4al-2024/CfP.md

 ------------------------
 Topics of interest
 ------------------------
-* Digitization: bringing textual sources to a high-quality machine-readable format (e.g., through OCR and HTR).
+* Digitization: bringing textual sources to a high-quality machine-readable format (e.g., through HTR).
 * Restoration: recovering missing text and reassembling fragmented written artifacts.
 * Attribution: contextualising a document within its original geographical, chronological and authorial setting.
 * Linguistic analysis: involving linguistic tasks such as semantic analysis, part of speech (POS) tagging, text parsing and segmentation.